gvwilson/10-accessible/README.md

  (Liz) [Microsoft](https://support.microsoft.com/en-us/office/improve-accessibility-with-the-accessibility-checker-a16f6de0-2f39-4a2b-8bd8-5ad801426c7f) now has accessibility checking features in Word and maybe other Office software.
  Understand that these tools are not infallable, and often don't point out if a page is just hard to understand the layout and logic of because a screen reader presents information linearly regardless of how it appears on the screen.
 Ideally, humans would be engaged in accessibility testing, but their expertise needs to be compensated.

+(Silvia) [As shared by Liz on Twitter](https://twitter.com/DogGeneticsLLC/status/1442555621170192386?s=20), PDFs found in the wild are notorious for being inaccessible.
+If you _have_ to submit a document as a PDF (for example, a [supplementary document](#8-silvia-ensure-that-supplemental-information-and-data-are-accessible)), ensure that any accessibility practices you implement in the original document are not lost in the conversion process.
+WebAIM provides techniques for how to [convert to PDF and maintain accessibility](https://webaim.org/techniques/acrobat/converting#save).

 ## 4. (Liz) Data Visualization has often been thought of in terms of blindness or low vision.
 We say that if it's too hard to write an alt-text for your graph, it's probably too complex.
 I've come to understand that the cognitive load of figuring out complex visualizations is also a barrier for people with neurodivergence (per conversation with Silvia Canelón).
 Since most publishers don't have space for alt-text anyway, complete verbal descriptions of findings in the results section  is suggested (this is what I aim for in my publications, although most of them don't have data viz.)
 This approach will help all sorts of people.
 This is discussed in this preprint [Making Scientific Content More Accessible](https://www.authorea.com/users/152134/articles/206076-making-scientific-content-more-accessible)